carvel-dev/carvel/site/content/blog/getting-started-with-ytt.md

 Here is an easy, step-by-step tutorial that introduces ytt and gets you started quickly."

 image: /img/ytt.svg
-tags: ['ytt', 'getting started', 'tutorials']
+tags: ['ytt', 'ytt getting started', 'tutorials']
 ---

 #### Welcome to the "Getting started with ytt" tutorial series!

-Part 1 of this series introduces you to ytt and helps you get started quickly.
+Part 1 of this series introduces you to [ytt](https://carvel.dev/ytt/) and helps you get started quickly.
 It is an easy, step-by-step tutorial that you can follow along and see ytt in action on the playground as well as on the CLI.

 We will cover the following topics: